Inside the Tonys — From Andrew Garfield Sightings to ‘A Strange Loop’s’ Interrupted Speech, What You Didn’t See on TV

 After-party confusion

 In Tonys past, the Carlyle late-night bash is the place to cap off the night.
-This year, there were a smattering of scarcely attended afterparties.
-Jesse Williams (a nominee for “Take Me Out”), Zach Braff, Lena Waithe, Cynthia Erivo and cast members from “A Strange Loop” made their way to the Plaza, where they noshed on sliced turkey, sliders and cannolis.
+Instead this year, there were a smattering of scarcely attended afterparties.
+Jesse Williams (a nominee for “Take Me Out”), Zach Braff, Lena Waithe, Cynthia Erivo and cast members from “A Strange Loop” made their way to the Plaza, where they noshed on carved turkey, a variety of sliders, bite-sized Cuban sandwiches and cannolis.
 But as people trickled out of the famed hotel, there wasn’t a clear consensus for later stops.
 By 1:30 a.m., Tavern on the Green, where “M.J.
-The Musical” was hosting, was quiet and by 2 a.m., only Tony-winner Marianne Elliott, was still standing at the “Company” fete at Haswell Green’s.
-Patti LuPone, may play a hard-drinking lady who lunches in the celebrated revival, but the Tony winner opted to get a good night sleep instead.
+The Musical” posted up, was quiet and by 2 a.m., only Tony-winner Marianne Elliott, was still standing at the “Company” fete at Haswell Green’s.
+Patti LuPone, may play a hard-drinking lady who lunches in the celebrated revival, but the Tony winner must have opted to get a good night sleep instead.
 We’ll drink to that!